 - Adam Pottle is a Saskatoon writer whose work focuses on the dynamic aspects of deafness and disability.
 His first book, a collection of poems entitled Beautiful Mutants, was published in 2011 through Caitlin Press.
 The book was subsequently shortlisted for two Saskatchewan Book Awards: the First Book Award and the Anne Szumigalski Award for Poetry.
-It was also longlisted for the ReLit Prize and shortlisted for the Milton-Acorn People's Poetry Award.
+It was also longlisted for the ReLit Prize and shortlisted for the Acorn-Plantos People's Poetry Award.

 Encompassing both experimental and conventional forms, Beautiful Mutants features a broad range of voices: a hard of hearing man uses his deaf accent as a means into other accents and identities; a young heroin addict is shot in the spine and becomes a wheelchair user; a teenaged amputee revels in his sexual promiscuity.